-Disney constantly offers Disney World deals which are posted on their special offers page.
-Right now, Canadian residents can purchase an adult 4-day base theme park ticket for as low as $316 USD plus tax—that’s just $79 USD per day, plus tax.
-That’ll save you about 20% off the regular price.
-This deal expires on Feb.
-15th, 2019, but tickets are good until September 27, 2019, so you’ll want to book your tickets now if you plan on visiting Disney World this year.
+Disney constantly offers Disney World deals that are posted on their special offers page.
+Quite often you’ll find Canadian exclusive discounts that will save you about 20% off the regular price.
+These deals are good for future travel so you can buy your tickets even if you don’t have a set date in mind yet.
 In the past, Disney has offered other discounts on dining packages and hotels so check back often.

 Book additional days